-This is the third in the series of Audit insights: cyber security reports.
+This is the fifth in the series of Audit insights: cyber security reports.
 It focuses on the substantial gap in cyber security maturity levels caused by complex legacy IT environments and how business needs to adopt a smarter approach to cyber security laws and standards.

 Find out whether you should consider encrypting your data, how encryption works in practice and what types of appropriate technical and organisational measures are common.

 While the fundamentals on how to protect yourself, your business and your clients remain essentially unchanged, the context in which we write about them continues to shift.
 Cyber criminals are always finding new means of attack and we all need to keep up to keep them out.